First import all python add-ons etc that will be needed later on

 5.3 Importing packages#

-It is necessary to import other packages for specific calculations, NumPy for fast numerical calculations, SciPy for special functions (such as error func), integrations, non-linear least squares etc. and matplotlib for plotting.
+It is necessary to import other packages for specific calculations, NumPy for fast numerical calculations, SciPy for special functions (such as error function), integrations, non-linear least squares etc. and matplotlib for plotting.
 SymPy is used for algebraic calculations.

 5.4 Integer division#